execonline-inc/CooperTS/packages/collections/README.md

 ### `take`

+`take` creates a new array of the specified amount of items from the given array from its beginning.

 This function has a curried and non-curried form.
-It creates a new array of the specified amount of items from the given array from its beginning.

 ```ts
 import { take } from '@execonline-inc/collections';